vwolfley/hangman-game-console-app/README.md

 # Hangman Game Console App in C#

-A simple command line hangman game, written in C#
+A simple command line application or console app hangman game, written in C#

 ## What is Hangman